 Specific policies for our supply chain and client investments

-We have assessed our organisation on potential (indirect) involvement in slavery and human trafficking and concluded that two activities have a relatively high chance of involvement: our supply chain (procurement) and our investments for clients (assets under management).
-For these activities we therefore formulated more specific policies..
-Please note that these policies already exist since 2009 and that the scope of these policies is broader than slavery and human trafficking.
+We have assessed our organisation on potential (indirect) involvement in slavery and human trafficking and concluded that two activities have a relatively high chance of involvement: our supply chain (procured products and services) and our investments for clients (assets under management).
+For these activities we therefore formulated more specific policies.
+Please note that these policies are effective since 2009 and that the scope of these policies is broader than slavery and human trafficking.
 All possible corporate social responsibility (CSR) themes are taken into account.

 Policies for our supply chain

-We have been assessing the sustainability of our suppliers since 2009, with a key role played by the group-wide Purchasing, Contract Management & Facilities Service Centre.
-All purchasing processes in which the Service Centre is involved are subject to specific CSR monitoring.
+We have been assessing the sustainability of our suppliers since 2009, with a key role played by the group-wide Procurement, Contract Management & Facility Management Service Centre.
+All procurement processes in which the Service Centre is involved are subject to specific CSR monitoring.

-Within our asset management division KCM, we have translated the United Nations Global Compact as well as the Principles for Responsible Investment into environmental social and governance (ESG) screening criteria.
+Within our asset management division KCM, we have translated the United Nations Global Compact, UN Guiding Principles on Business and Human Rights, OECD Guidelines for Multinational Enterprises as well as the Principles for Responsible Investment into environmental social and governance (ESG) screening criteria.
 All human rights (civil, political, economic, social and cultural) as well as all labour rights (including those related to forced labour and child labour) are taken up in our criteria set.

-We periodically screen our client investments, using company data provided by an external data vendor.
+We periodically screen our client investments, using company data provided by external data vendors.
 If companies or investment funds infringe our ESG criteria, an engagement process can be initiated.
 KCM then draws up specific engagement targets.
 Companies and investment funds that make insufficient progress towards meeting these targets will be considered for exclusion.
-See https://www.kempen.com/en/asset-management/responsible-investment
+See https://www.kempen.com/en/asset-management/responsible-investment.

 On a regular basis we provide training to our staff to ensure that they understand the risks of modern slavery and human trafficking in our supply chains and in our investments for clients.